sraj1820/HR-Trak/README.md

 This app is meant to be used internally within any organization to keep track of employees and departments as well as updating any information within them.
 ### Technologies Used

-This application was created using React.js, MongoDB, Node JS, Express, and bootstrap.
+Stack: This application was created using React, MongoDB, Node JS, Express, and bootstrap.

+Current Features:
+- Ability to add a new employee and a new department.
+Each new employee requires an existing department and each department requires an existing manager(employee)
+- ability to see more details about each employee
+- ability to delete an employee or department

 ### Get Started

-Click on the following link to launch the game:
+Click on the following link to launch the application:
 [HRTrak]()

-Once you are prompted to the main page of the application, please sign in with google to get the session started

 ### Next Steps